MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 **Don't Advertise App Academy**

 Few companies realize how selective App Academy is and what an accomplishment it is to complete the course.
-Meanwhile employers don't like feeling flooded by candidates with the same profile.
+Meanwhile employers don't like to feel flooded by candidates with the same profile.
 There is also a lingering suspicion among old school engineers that a graduate from a programming course is not "one of them".

 You don't gain much by telling companies you were at App Academy.
 We strongly recommend you leave it out of your application materials (cover letter, portfolio, LinkedIn...).
 At interviews you might be asked where you learned to code.
-At that point you can say you did App Academy.
-Until then, don't volunteer the information.
+At that point you can bring up App Academy as one of several resources that you used.
+Until then don't volunteer the information.
 This way fewer companies will nix you before giving you fair consideration.

 **Don't Call Yourself 'Full Stack'**